wrpaape/red_black/README.md

 other two provided containers.
 If `union` succeeds, a non-negative count of keys in `union` container is returned.
-If memory allocation fails, `-1` is returned and `union` container is left in an indeterminate state.
+If memory allocation fails, `-1` is returned and `union` container is either left untouched or is destroyed if any intermediate allocations have been made.
 `union` container must be provided free of internal allocations (uninitialized for `hmap` and no insertion history for `tree`) to avoid memory leaks.